 Many transcription companies allow you to work as often as you’d like, as long as there’s work available.
 So, you can side hustle like crazy in the summer and slowly wind down as you make your way back to school in the fall.
 Because transcribing is often a flexible side hustle, you’ll still be able to work throughout the year without interfering with your coursework.

-Whether you have long stretches of time to fill in the summer or just a few minutes to spare during the school year, you can use that time to make extra money with micro jobs.
+Whether you have long periods to fill in the summer or just a few minutes to spare during the school year, you can use that time to make extra money with micro jobs.
 Short task sites, like Amazon Mechanical Turk, allow you to cash in by completing quick and simple gigs that often take just a few minutes.

 Hint: Get active on subreddits that exclusively discuss money-making micro jobs!
 Members often share amazing tips that’ll help you make the most from each task you complete.